masolimano/maneage/README-hacking.md

 doesn't need to be version controlled or even synchronized, or backed-up in other servers: its contents are all products of the pipeline, and can be easily re-created any time.
 As you define targets for your new rules, it is thus important to place them all under sub-directories of `$(BDIR)`.
+As mentioned above, you always have fast access to this "build"-directory with the `.build` symbolic link.

-In this architecture, we have two types of Makefiles that are loaded into the top `Makefile`: _configuration-Makefiles_ (only independent variables/configurations) and _workhorse-Makefiles_ (Makefiles that actually contain rules).
+In this architecture, we have two types of Makefiles that are loaded into the top `Makefile`: _configuration-Makefiles_ (only independent variables/configurations) and _workhorse-Makefiles_ (Makefiles that actually contain analysis/processing rules).

 The configuration-Makefiles are those that satisfy this wildcard:
 `reproduce/config/pipeline/*.mk`.
 These Makefiles don't actually have any rules, they just have values for various free parameters throughout the analysis/processing.
-Open a few of them to see for your self.
+Open a few of them to see for yourself.
 These Makefiles must only contain raw Make variables (pipeline configurations).
-By raw we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
+By "raw" we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
 This is because we don't want to assume any order in reading them.
-It is also very important to *not* define any rule, or other Make construct in any of these configuration-Makefiles.
+It is also very important to *not* define any rule, or other Make construct, in these configuration-Makefiles.

-These conditions will enable you to set these configure-Makefiles as a prerequisite to any target that depends on their variable values.
+This enables you to set these configure-Makefiles as a prerequisite to any target that depends on their variable values.
 Therefore, if you change any of their values, all targets that depend on those values will be re-built.
 This is very convenient as your project scales up and gets more complex.

 The workhorse-Makefiles are those satisfying this wildcard `reproduce/src/make/*.mk`.
 They contain the details of the processing steps